The Best of Marlene Dietrich (1985 album): Album details

 The three remaining songs were released as singles and on EPs in the 1960s.
 "Die Welt War Jung (Le Chevalier De Paris)" was featured as the B-side to "Sag Mir Wo Die Blumen Sind" (Electrola – E 22 180).
 Additionally, "Cherchez La Rose" and "Dejeuner Du Matin" were included on the 1962 French EP Marlène (La Voix De Son Maître – EGF 597).

 Critical reception

-Music Week reviewed the compilation positively, describing it as capturing the "legendary lady in her full throaty glory."
-The publication highlighted the selection of early-1960s recordings, including the German-language version of her signature song "Falling in Love Again", "Lili Marlene", and her "moving rendition" of Pete Seeger's "Where Have All the Flowers Gone?".
-The review noted that Dietrich's voice was "marvellously evocative of classic old movies and inter-war cabaret clubs".
-It concluded that the preponderance of German-language material would not deter older generations from purchasing what it deemed "an excellent memento of a unique star".
+Music Week wrote that The Best of Marlene Dietrich is an "an excellent memento of a unique star", and described Dietrich's voice as "marvellously evocative of classic old movies and inter-war cabaret clubs", adding that the predominance of German-language songs "won't deter older generations" of buying it.